 What Is IRS Form 1096?

-IRS Form 1096 is titled "Annual Summary and Transmittal of U.S. Information Returns" and is used to provide the IRS with details about one of seven different types of so-called information returns you are submitting in paper form.
+IRS Form 1096 is titled "Annual Summary and Transmittal of U.S. Information Returns" and is used to provide the IRS with details about one of seven different types of information returns you are submitting in paper form.
 An information return is used to report certain types of transactions to the IRS and to another party, usually someone who has received income from the transaction.

 For example, let's say your company pays one independent contractor a total of $2,500 and another contractor $1,500 for work done in a single tax year.
 You must send the contractors and the IRS a Form 1099-MISC—or, starting in tax year 2020, a Form 1099-NEC—to notify them about the amount of non-employee income you paid to the contractors.
 You will use Form 1096 to summarize the information provided on all the 1099-MISC or 1099-NEC forms you sent to contractors.